chroma-core/onnx-embedding/README.md

 # ONNX Embedding Model

-This repo houses our code to generate the "sentence-transformers/all-MiniLM-L6-v2" model into onnx as well as reference code for how to run it.
+This repo houses chromadbs code to generate the "sentence-transformers/all-MiniLM-L6-v2" model into onnx as well as reference code for how to run it.

 The model is stored on S3 and chromadb will fetch/cache it from there.